 1. To make sure the day runs smoothly

 Many wedding planners offer a variety of packages, including full service planning, “day-of” services and even “month-of” packages.
 Unlike a full-service wedding planner, a day-of coordinator is ideal for brides who want to do a lot of the planning themselves, but need someone to assist on the actual day.
-“It is important to hire a coordinator so that any issues that arise can be dealt with professionally, and, you as the bride do not have to worry about any kinks on your wedding day,” says Eaves.
+“It is important to hire a coordinator so that any issues that arise can be dealt with professionally and so that you, as the bride, do not have to worry about any kinks on your wedding day,” says Eaves.

 2. To let you enjoy the day

 Planning a wedding takes many hours (and can be stressful) so having the input of a professional may put some couples at ease.
 That way you still have control over the planning process, but will have piece of mind that the plans will be in motion on the day.
 “The most important duty of the coordinator is to make sure that the couple has a flawless and stress-free wedding day,” she says.